Not sure what to do in Flores, Guatemala? Worry not, we are here to help.

 Personally been there ourselves, we thought this island offered nothing except tours to Tikal ruins, colorful historical buildings, and delicious traditional restaurants.
 But boy were we wrong.

 As the capital of the Peten Department in Guatemala, Flores had so much more to offer than we expected.
 Every day we were discovering new activities and attractions around the island.

 That is why we have written this guide on the 11 best things to do in Flores Guatemala so you can have the perfect trip to Flores!

 What To Do In Flores: 11 Best Things To Do In Flores Guatemala

 1. Visit The Hidden Gem Yaxha Ruins

 One of our favorite hidden gems in Flores is Yaxha ruins.
 You might not have heard of Yaxha ruins but don’t scratch this off your list.
 Yaxha is an ancient Mayan ruin that has not garnered the attention it deserves.

 A lot less touristy than the neighboring UNESCO Heritage Site Tikal Ruins, this is the place to go to if you want to see the wildlife and flora of the lush Peten Department.
 Because Yaxha Ruins receive little foot traffic, the condition of the archaeological site is much better and wildlife is abundant there.

-Some wildlife species you might encounter include spider monkeys, howler monkeys, tarantulas, different types of birds.
+Some wildlife species you might encounter include spider monkeys, howler monkeys, tarantulas, and different types of birds.
 If you are lucky, you might even have the whole ruins to yourself!

 - How To Get To Yaxha Ruins & How Much Does It Cost?

 Yaxha is located about a 1.5-hour drive away from Flores.
 Though it is probably possible to get to Yaxha via a taxi, it is not a very popular option.

 The most common and popular way to get to Yaxha ruins is to get a tour from Flores.
 Travelers can decide between a sunset tour or a regular day tour.
 They do not offer a sunrise tour as far as we know.